Front Squat Push Press

 Variations

-This movement can also be performed as a back squat with a push press behind the neck, or with a snatch-width grip behind the neck.
+This movement can also be performed as a back squat with a push press behind the neck with either a jerk or snatch grip.